-The Adirondack Park boasts thousands of amazing hikes from overnight to day trips.
-Orenda is located in an amazing section of the park where you will find both difficult mountain terrain to rolling valleys lush with lakes and ponds.
+The Adirondack Park boasts an abundance of amazing hiking excursions from overnight to day trips.
+Orenda is located in an amazing section of the park where you will find both difficult mountain terrain to rolling, lush valleys with lakes and ponds.

-These are a few of our classic hikes that we recommend and are all within a very short drive from Orenda.
+These are a few of our popular trips that we recommend and are all within a very short drive from Orenda.

-Crane Mtn pond is a great hike for all levels.
+Crane Mt. pond is a great hike for all levels.
 This short 4-mile hike is a great way to break into Adirondack hiking.
-Crane Mtn has a one of the best views in the lower Adirondack Park looking towards the High Peak Region.
+Crane Mt. has a one of the best views in the lower Adirondack Park looking towards the High Peak Region.
 A short ride from Orenda, we will enjoy a drive down a seasonal use road through a lush river valley.
-At arriving at the trailhead, you will be able see a turn of the century barn that has been rehabbed through the Crane Mt Co op.
+At arriving at the trail head, you will be able see a turn of the century barn that has been rehabbed through the Crane Mt.
+Co-Op.
 The Hike begins with a .3-mile walk on an old logging road to where we encounter a junction in the trail.
-There is a choice between a 1.4 mi. hike to the Pond around the base of the Mtn and a ascent up a dried out river bed, littered with Glacial Boulders.
-There a two ladder sections that quickly, safely ascend you up a rock face.
-The other route is a .5-mile, aggressive ascent up the side of the Mtn face.
+There is a choice between a 1.4 mi. hike to the Pond, around the base of the Mt and a ascent on a seasonal creek bed, littered with Glacial Boulders, commonly referred to as an Erratic Rock.
+There a two ladder sections that quickly and safely ascend you up a rock face.
+The other route is a .5-mile, aggressive ascent up the side of the Mt. face.
 Your rapid ascent quickly gets you above the surrounding mountains to vistas that provide amazing views.
 Once at the first section of the Hike, you will be rewarded with a postcard view of an amazing mountain pond being shadowed by the mountain peak.
 And on to the summit.

 Peaked is a modest sized mountain perfect for the beginner.
 A 30 min drive from Orenda, along the Hudson River, to Thirteenth Lake where we will begin our hike walking along the beautiful shoreline.
 Just before the creek, the trail turns away from the lake and follows up the stream valley though lush forests, along a string of beautiful beaver meadows.
 In about 1.5 miles the trail reaches the shore of Peaked Mountain Pond.
 Here you will be able to see Peaked Mountain in all its glory.
 With a short walk around the pond we will begin a steep final ascent.
 Once on the summit the views are sensational.